The Quiet Man: Plot

-However, the next morning, Mary Kate quietly leaves their cottage and boards a train for Dublin, hoping this pretense of leaving will spur Sean to action.
-Sean soon learns from Michaeleen where she is, races his horse to the railway station, and pulls her off the train.
+However, the next morning, Mary Kate leaves their cottage and boards a train for Dublin, hoping this pretense of leaving will spur Sean to action.
+Sean learns from Michaeleen where she is, races to the railway station, and pulls her off the train.
 Followed by a growing crowd of villagers, Sean forces Mary Kate to walk with him the 5 mi back to the Danaher farm.
 There, Sean confronts Will and demands the dowry money.
 When Will refuses, Sean throws Mary Kate back at her brother, declaring he will abide by the Irish custom "no fortune, no marriage".
 The ultimatum shocks both Mary Kate and Will, who finally pays the £350 (over £17,000 in 2022).
 Sean immediately burns it in the boiler, abetted by Mary Kate.
-She proudly leaves for home, but a humiliated Will takes a swing at Sean, only to be knocked down by Sean's defensive counter-punch.
+She proudly leaves for home, but a humiliated Will takes a swing at Sean, only to be knocked down by Sean's counter-punch.

-A donnybrook ensues, then evolves into a long Homeric fistfight between Sean and Will after they insincerely agree to adhere to the Marquess of Queensberry rules.
+A donnybrook ensues, then evolves into a long fistfight between Sean and Will after they insincerely agree to adhere to the Marquess of Queensberry rules.
 This much-anticipated match attracts more and more spectators as it continues for miles across the landscape.
-The fighters finally pause for a drink inside Cohan's Bar, where they begrudgingly admit a mutual respect for one another.
+The fighters pause for a drink inside Cohan's Bar, where they begrudgingly admit a mutual respect.
 As they argue over who will pay for the drinks, Will tosses a brew into Sean's face.
 Sean punches Will, sending him falling through the bar doors to lie unconscious in the street, ending the fight.
-Later, the reconciled and inebriated brothers-in-law stagger arm-in-arm back to Sean and Mary Kate's home for supper, much to Mary Kate's amusement and delight.
+Later, the reconciled and inebriated brothers-in-law stagger arm-in-arm back to Sean and Mary Kate's home for supper.

-The next day, a humbled Will and the Widow Tillane begin their own courtship, and they ride out of the village side by side in a jaunting car driven by Michaeleen.
-Sean, Mary Kate, and the villagers wave to them as they pass, before Sean and Mary Kate playfully chase each other across the fields back to the cottage.
+The next day, a humbled Will and the Widow Tillane begin their own courtship, and they ride out of the village in a jaunting car driven by Michaeleen.
+Sean, Mary Kate, and the villagers wave to them before Sean and Mary Kate playfully chase each other across the fields back to the cottage.